slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 stability and convergence.
 The damping parameter balances between Gauss–Newton and gradient-descent behaviour.

-Iterations continue until convergence criteria based on state updates and cost-function changes are satisfied.
+Iterations continue until the normalized state-update criterion is met;
+the cost function is used within the Levenberg-Marquardt step acceptance logic and damping adjustment rather than as a separate final stopping criterion.

 ---